vidita-bit/Connect-Covid-19-Volunteers/README.md

           ````
           (if the version of installed python is 3)
   ## Process:
-      - The execution of program will send the mail to all the students mail id as listed in excel file
+      - As the code is executed, it will send mail to all thode final year medical students whose email-ids are collected.
-      - The mail consisting of application form and dataset of teasting centers of COVID-19
+      - This mail holds the link to the application form and dataset of all COVID-19 Testing-centres in Inida.
-      - Student will fill and submit the form according to their current location either home or hostel , selecting the preferred
-        testing center as form also consist location of centers therefore according to the suitable routes they can filter it.
+      - Student will fill up their details in the form.
+Form contains location of all the testing centres in their respective states, they will be able to select the location which is most convenient for them to reach and work.
-      - Their response consisting of their medical streams will be send to the server of testing centers as preferred by the students
+      - Their response or details will be send to the server of testing center, whichever has been preferred by the students.
       - This way assistance in various means telemedicine, nurses, junior doctors can be fulfilled
-      - The students can have their duties to the hospitals that are easily reachable for them
+      - Medical students will be able to contribute and serve their duties to save the nation.